Two-mode Squeezing in Floquet Engineered Power-law Interacting Spin Models: Supplementary Information

 \subsection{Comparison of dTWA to exact results}

 In this section, we benchmark the results obtained using the dTWA method against exact diagonalization.

+At finite $\alpha$ we are limited to small system sizes due to the rapidly growing Hilbert space of the problem.
+We compare the variance of the squeezed quadratues obtained from dTWA (dashed) to exact dynamics (solid) for a range of small bilayers in the top panel of Fig.~\ref{SI_fig:fig1}.
+We generally observe decent agreement, with very good agreement in the initial time-evolution, good agreement with the time-point of minimal variance, but observe that dTWA consistently seems to saturate at a too large minimal variance.

-We consider the XXZ model with infinite-range ($\alpha=0$) interaction, which can be solved using exact diagonalization, as the dynamics starting from fully polarised layer spins then remains in the Hilbert space of the fully collective states $\lvert S,m_A;S,m_B\rangle$, where $m_i=-S,\cdots,S$ with the additional constraint $m_A+m_B=0$, i.e. $2S+1$ total states.
-In Fig. \ref{SI_fig:fig1} we see that for both the staggered z-field and the Floquet-engineered model, dTWA captures the evolution of the squeezed variance very well, providing a good estimate for the achievable squeezing.
-This excellent agreement is consistent with the expectation that in the collective regime, the dTWA method captures the dynamics reliably.
+We additionally consider the model with infinite-range ($\alpha=0$) interaction, which can be solved using exact diagonalization on large systems.
+The dynamics starting from fully polarised layer spins remains in the Hilbert space of the fully collective states $\lvert S,m_A;S,m_B\rangle$, where $m_i=-S,\cdots,S$ with the additional constraint $m_A+m_B=0$, i.e. the relevant Hilbert space consists of only $2S+1$ total states, facilitating solutions for very large systems.
+In the bottom panel of Fig. \ref{SI_fig:fig1} we see that dTWA captures the evolution of the squeezed variance for large collective systems very well, with the main difference again being a slightly higher minimal variance.
+Importantly, this discrepancy seems to be a constant ratio of order 1, thus, not affecting the scaling predicted from dTWA simulations.

+Thus, dTWA provides a good approximation to the time dynamics, and is likely to underestimate the achievable squeezing and sensitivity.
+The generally good agreement is consistent with the expectation that in the collective regime, the dTWA method captures the dynamics reliably.